AndreasMadsen/cluster-vhost/README.md

 You can now access you site on `http://example.org:8001`.<br>
 In order to access you site on `http://example.org`, you will need to set you firewall up to redirect from port `8001` to port `80`.

-##Configure the proxy-server<br>
+##Configure the proxy-server

+###Creating the file<br>
-*You do not need to create a configuration file, if none is found The module Will use default values*
+*You do not need to create a configuration file, if none is found The module will use default values.*

 `cluster-vhost` can be configured with a `config.json` file.
 The first step i to create it the in the right directory.
 This module will searce for `config.json` in its own directory and then go up in the folder tree until it find a `config.json` file.